Institutional Graduation Regulations

 Challenge examinations, transfer credit and other special assessments (for example, prior learning and recognition) are not included in the 50 per cent.
 Approved exemptions are noted in the program section.

-A student must comply with any course or program attendance and punctuality requirements as noted on course outlines or in program handbooks (C2050 Attendance).
+A student must comply with any course or program attendance and punctuality requirements as noted on course outlines or in program handbooks.
 In addition, sponsored students may have special attendance requirements.

 Graduation Grade Point Average